Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Comparison with previous work

-Unsurprisingly the eCDFs of these samples, Fig.\,\ref{fig:plot_edfs_other}, for both \vsini\ and luminosity reflect their selection biases, even with the same colour and magnitude cuts, consistent with the significant differences found between the 8 BLOeM fields themselves (Fig.\,\ref{fig:plot_edfs}).
-The somewhat higher number of stars in the lowest \vsini\ bins of the FSMS and Dufton samples can be attributed to the higher resolution of the FSMS survey ($\sim$20\,000), which were also included in the NGC\,346 catalogue of \citet{dufton2019}.
-However at $\sim$50\,\kms\ the number of slow rotators in BLOeM exceeds those in FSMS and Dufton.
+The eCDFs of these samples, Fig.\,\ref{fig:plot_edfs_other}, for \vsini\ and luminosity reflect their selection biases, as expected, even with the same colour and magnitude cuts.
+This is consistent with the significant differences found between the eight BLOeM fields themselves (Fig.\,\ref{fig:plot_edfs}).
+The somewhat higher number of stars in the lowest \vsini\ bins of the FSMS and Dufton samples can be attributed to the higher resolution of the FSMS survey ($\sim$20\,000).
+These stars were also included in the NGC\,346 catalogue of \citet{dufton2019}.
+At $\sim$50\,\kms\ , however, the number of slow rotators in BLOeM exceeds those in FSMS and Dufton.
 By contrast, the RIOTS4 survey observed the bulk of their sample at lower resolution (2\,600--3\,700), although some sources were observed at high resolution (28\,000).
-This may explain the lack of stars in the lowest \vsini\ bins, however at moderate \vsini\ values we still see a short-fall of sources relative to BLOeM.
-As RIOTS4 preferentially targeted isolated massive stars this difference may indicate that such objects are lacking the low \vsini\ cohort found in BLOeM, although examination of their luminosity eCDFs reveals significant differences.
+This might explain the lack of stars in the lowest \vsini\ bins, but at moderate \vsini\ values, there are still fewer sources than in BLOeM.
+As RIOTS4 preferentially targeted isolated massive stars, this difference might indicate that these objects are lacking the low \vsini\ cohort found in BLOeM, although examination of their luminosity eCDFs reveals significant differences.

-The eCDFs of Martayan and Ramachandran, that used identical resolution to BLOeM, also have a significantly smaller fraction of stars at low \vsini.
-The HRD/CMD coverage of these two surveys are very different from that of BLOeM indicating that these surveys are biased towards near main-sequence stars, the lower mass stars were removed from the eCDFs using the magnitude cut.
-The is also a lack of slow rotators in the Ramachandran and Martayan samples, although the former converges to BLOeM at higher \vsini\ values.
+The eCDFs of Martayan and Ramachandran, who used a resolution identical to that of BLOeM, also have a significantly smaller fraction of stars at low \vsini.
+The HRD/CMD coverages of these two surveys are very different from that of BLOeM, indicating that these surveys are biased towards near main-sequence stars.
+The lower-mass stars were removed from the eCDFs using the magnitude cut.
+The Ramachandran and Martayan samples also lack slow rotators, although the former converges to BLOeM at higher \vsini\ values.
 The similarity between the Dufton and Ramachandran luminosity functions may seem surprising in view of their differing \vsini\ eCDFs.
-However, the former is focused on the NGC\,346 region of the SMC that has a significant fraction of stars with ages $<$10\,Myr \citep{dufton2019}, while the Ramachandran sample has relatively few stars younger than $\sim$10\,Myr \citep{ramachandran2019}.
+The former focused on the NGC\,346 region of the SMC, however, which has a significant fraction of stars with ages $<$10\,Myr \citep{dufton2019}, while the Ramachandran sample has relatively few stars younger than $\sim$10\,Myr \citep{ramachandran2019}.